Crosscoding Through Time: Tracking Emergence & Consolidation Of Linguistic Representations Throughout LLM Pretraining: Methodology

 \paragraph{Feature Selection \& Annotation with \relie{}} The task-agnostic \reldec{} (Eq.~\ref{eq:reldec}) separates checkpoint-specific features from shared ones by comparing \emph{every} feature in the dictionary.
 While this yields a broad, task-agnostic view, it makes it difficult to isolate the features that actually drive performance on a target task and to interpret their role.
 Instead, we compute each feature’s Indirect Effect (IE) per checkpoint at each token step using integrated gradients (Eq.~\ref{eq:ieig}), which directly quantifies a feature’s contribution for the correct behavior.
-We then define the Relative Indirect Effect (\relie{}) as the ratio of the absolute approximated IEs ($\ieig$) for checkpoints $c_1$ and $c_2$ for each feature $\fv_i$, following the same normalization as Eq.~\ref{eq:reldec} but applied to IEs:\footnote{Ablations in Appendix~\ref{sec:appendix_ablation} show that by focusing on task‐relevant signal rather than the entire feature set, \relie{} uncovers more meaningful task-specific features.} For three-checkpoint crosscoders, we compute a one-versus-all \relie{} via:
+We then define the Relative Indirect Effect (\relie{}) as the ratio of the absolute approximated IEs ($\ieig$) for checkpoints $c_1$ and $c_2$ for each feature $\fv_i$, following the same normalization as Eq.~\ref{eq:reldec} but applied to IEs:\footnote{Ablations in Appendix~\ref{sec:appendix_ablation} show that by focusing on task‐relevant signal rather than the entire feature set, \relie{} uncovers more meaningful task-specific features.}